J-Seals/Election_Analysis/README.md

 and effective.
 This script allows the computer to determine the number of total votes, percentage of votes per county and per candidate, then spews out the winning candidate based on the code written within the script.
-Using this method saves time and could results in less errors compared to having this information being inputted manually and counted manually by one person or persons.
+Using this method saves time and could results in less errors compared to having this information inputted manually or counted manually by one person or persons.
 Now, if you choose to use this script for future elections, a few things would have to change.
 For instance, the csv file would be different and would have to be updated within the script.
 Another small modification,